This guide is for the days after a relapse has turned into repeated porn use.

 • Recovery was just avoidance.
 You were avoiding porn but not building anything positive in its place: no hobbies, no social connection, no emotional processing.

-Step 4: Rebuild in Layers
+Step 4: rebuild in layers

 Think of your recovery in weekly layers: